sama1mansn/greenfield-docs/docs/guide/getting-started/overview.md

 # Overview

 :::warning
-**Please note we will reset the test network around every two weeks, the data and test assets on the test network may be periodically cleared, and please do not rely on Greenfield to save important data on the test network.**
+**Greenfield Mainnet has been launched, offering users reliable decentralized storage services.
+It is important to note that buckets and objects on Greenfield Testnet will be regularly cleaned.
+Therefore, please refrain from storing important data on Greenfield Testnet, considering Greenfield Mainnet instead.**
 :::